 This gate has not been treated and the water is soaking into the gate

-Charltons Hardwood driveway gates are made from Iroko.
-This wood is far more durable than softwood.
+Charltons Hardwood driveway gates are made from Iroko (Our Prestige gates are also offered on Oak).
+Iroko And Oak are far more durable than softwood.
 However, it still needs treating to ensure that gates do not warp or become water stained.
 Using oil will also preserve the colour of the gates for longer.

 Having spent money on a hardwood gate for your property, it makes sense to ensure that your investment is given the best possible protection to keep it looking good; if it is well maintained there is no reason why a quality hardwood gate should not last a lifetime.